iotaledger/wallet.rs/documentation/docs/libraries/nodejs/exchange_guide.md

     console.log('Need a refill?
 Send it to this address:', addresses[0])
 ```
-You can fill the address with Devnet Tokens with the [IOTA Faucet](https://faucet.devnet.chrysalis2.com/) to test it.
+You can fill the address with Tokens with the [Faucet](https://faucet.testnet.shimmer.network/) to test it.

 Addresses are of two types, `internal` and `public` (external):